0xSulpiride/marie-fourier.github.io/content/posts/gas-puzzles-writeups.md

 Gas usage is 17100 less, which makes sense because `20000 - 2900 = 17100`

-I wanted to see how much gas I could save if I rewrote the `purchaseToken` function completely in yul
+I wanted to see how much gas I could save by completely rewriting the `purchaseToken` function in Yul
 ```sol
 function purchaseToken() external payable {
     assembly {